fuookami/ospf/docs/examples/example2.md

 | Co.
 C |   $880$   |   $500$   |   $720$   |   $400$   |
 | Co.
 D |   $930$   |   $490$   |   $680$   |   $410$   |

+Determine which company produce each product.
 The goal is to assign distinct companies to produce different products such that the total cost is minimized.

 ## Mathematical Model